 Typically, a condo-unit can be bought, sold, and financed much like an ordinary family home, but there are some significant differences that you should consider before buying anything.

-A condominium is generally a sub-divided part of a property, and if you purchase one, you’ll take ownership over an individual unit within a building of other units.
+A condominium is generally a sub-divided part of a property, and if you purchase one, you’ll take ownership of an individual unit within a building of other units.
 Common areas, such as pools, gyms, and elevators, are often shared between any and all owners in residence.

 There are a number of reasons why condos tend to be more popular than single houses in San Francisco; from the generally cheaper insurance, to more sociable living experience that they can offer.